ecen/ecen.github.io/_pages/unit.md

 ## Release and Documentation
-If you think this is something you would like to use, you can download the library from its git repo or read the full documentation.
+If you think this is something you would like to use, you can download the library from its git repo or read the full java documentation.

+Read the javadoc at [ecen.github.io/unit](https://ecen.github.io/unit/).

 Find the latest release at [github.com/ecen/unit](https://github.com/ecen/unit/).

-Read the entire javadoc at [ecen.github.io/unit](https://ecen.github.io/unit/).